teamwooloo/teamwooloo.github.io/source/maps/giant.md

 This map offers a Unique Experience.
 It only takes about 5 minutes if you are going to hurry, so we recommend taking your time and having fun as a giant for an optimal experience!

-Tested for: Minecraft Version 1.10
+Tested for: Minecraft Version 1.10.

-Don't Use OPTIFINE, and play on SINGLEPLAYER
+Don't Use OPTIFINE and play on SINGLEPLAYER

 IMPORTANT: If you are a YOUTUBER you have to copy this INTO THE DESCRIPTION: